 Sonora Behavioral Health is a 140-bed acute crisis stabilization hospital in Tucson.
 Among the many types and levels of care that we provide, we offer effective outpatient programming for adults who have been struggling with cocaine addiction.

 At Sonora, our compassionate professionals understand the many ways that cocaine addiction can impact your life.
 Most importantly, we have developed specialized outpatient programming to help you overcome your dependence upon this dangerous stimulant.

 If your life has been impacted by cocaine addiction, please know that you are not alone.
 The outpatient treatment program at Sonora Behavioral Health can help you escape the chains of cocaine addiction.

 Helping a Loved One or Family Member Get Treatment

 Watching someone you love fall into the devastating grip of cocaine addiction can be both frustrating and frightening.
-It is difficult for individuals who have not experienced the all-consuming draw of drug addiction to understand the way that it can overpower one’s entire world.
-It can be frustrating that your loved one does not simply stop using and it can be frightening to think about the negative consequences that the use will have on his or her future.
-You want to get your loved one the help that he or she needs, but you have questions about how to go about confronting him or her with the idea of receiving treatment.
-Here are some tips to keep in mind as you approach your loved one:
+It can be frustrating that your loved one does not simply stop abusing cocaine.
+It can be frightening to think about the negative consequences that cocaine abuse will have on his or her future.
+Your loved one may need professional help, but you can play an important role.
+Here are some tips to keep in mind:

-- Learn about the disease of addiction because it can help relieve some of your feelings of frustration and help you empathize with your loved one and refrain from being judgmental.
+- Learn about the disease of addiction.
+This can help relieve some of your feelings of frustration.
+It can also help you empathize with your loved one and refrain from being judgmental.

 - Do not make excuses for your loved one.

-- Research treatment options that will best meet your loved one’s needs and offer to go with him or her to any appointments that are scheduled.
+- Research treatment options that will best meet your loved one’s needs.

 Rehab Philosophy and Benefits